IBM/AI-on-Power-Level3/docs/lab-setup.md

       ![image](https://github.com/user-attachments/assets/770257da-8d44-4d21-9860-7c6200afd3b6)
 6. You have successfully logged into the OpenShift cluster using the GUI/console.

-   !!! note "RE-AUTHENTICATING in case you lose CLI access"
+!!! note "RE-AUTHENTICATING in case you lose GUI/console access"

     In case you lose access to the OpenShift cluster and need to re-login to the GUI/console, which is possible in case your reservation expires and/or your GUI/console authentication timed-out, please follow the above steps again to re-login to your OpenShift GUI/console

 ### Logging in to OpenShift Cluster using `oc` CLI
 Let's login to the OpenShift cluster via the `oc` CLI.
 This is needed as we will execute some CLI commands as part of the lab steps.